Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 Now, as blue skies return, Floridians who took shelter while the hurricane raged have emerged to find unrecognizable communities and face the daunting task of rebuilding -- many of them still without power or clean drinking water.

-More than 613,000 homes, businesses and other customers in Florida still did not have power as of Monday morning, according to PowerOutage.us.
+Nearly 600,000 homes, businesses and other customers in Florida still did not have power as of early Monday afternoon, according to PowerOutage.us.
 Many are without clean tap water, with well over 100 boil-water advisories in places around the state, according to Florida Health Department data.

 In Naples, Hank DeWolf's 4,000-pound boat dock was carried through a condo complex by the powerful hurricane, landing in his neighbor's yard.
 And the water brought someone's car into his own backyard.
 He doesn't know who it belongs to or how to remove it.